AlFalahTaieb/lovelua/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: Bug report
+name: Create new
-about: Create a report to help us improve
+about: Create a new
-title: ''
+title: 'Create: HERE'
-labels: ":bust_in_silhouette: new user"
+labels: ":bust_in_silhouette: something"
 assignees: ''

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.